Evan24Plant/TetrisC2/README.md

 # TetrisC2

-The game can be run either by building Tetris.sln, or by running Debug/Tetris.exe
+The game can be run either by running Debug/Tetris.exe, or by building Tetris.sln